-Top 20 Foods from Belgium (With Photos!)
+Top 20 Belgian Foods (With Photos!)

 Fries, beer, and chocolate… hardly a trio of foods that would cut the front page of Weight Watchers magazine.
 Though undeniably at the forefront of the public culinary eye, Belgian cuisine boasts a wide array of savory experiences that is best summed up by the phrase “German quantity mixed with French quality”.

 In the recent past, doubts were raised aplenty on the country´s national integrity, most notably highlighted by the socio-cultural divergences between Wallonia (south) and Flanders (north).
 And in a country where the art of diplomatic consensus is widely acclaimed, it seems like food and beverage are anything but a cause for divide.

 Here are the top 20 foods from Belgium.
 C´est parti !

 Some things are nonsensical.
 Then we head up this article without an honorable mention about what Belgians arguably pride themselves most on (besides beer and chocolate, evidently).
 Whilst the term “French fries” has somehow established itself in culinary jargon worldwide, it seems even the French would have to admit that, in truth, nothing beats the Belgian variant.

 What makes the Belgian “chip” so unique?
 Therein lies a secret the world may never come to uncover.
 What we do know is that, for starters, the potatoes are fried twice in strict, deliberate delays.
 The first fry gives the fries their tenderness.
 The second phase, right before serving, creates the golden-brown color and unmistakable crispiness.
 Overall, it is fair to say that the Belgian fry is an unparalleled sidekick to almost any Belgian dish.